PaulTR/AndroidDemoProjects/README.md

-Tutorials for these projects can be found at http://ptrprograms.blogspot.com/

 AndroidDemoProjects
 ===================

 AndroidArduinoLEDControl: Android project and Arduino sketch file for controlling 3 different LEDs attached to an Arduino board from an Android device.

-AndroidAutoMedia: Demo for creating a navigation and playback architecture for Android Auto's media items
+AndroidAutoMedia: Demo for creating a navigation and playback architecture for Android Auto's media items.

+AndroidAutoMessenger: Uses the Android Auto API to display notifications and receive voice feedback from users.

 AndroidTVAsteroidBelt: Example of using OpenGL and the Android TV controller to make a basic Asteroids game.
 The tutorial for this demo can be found on Binpress - http://www.binpress.com/tutorial/getting-started-with-game-development-for-android-tv/149

 AndroidTVMediaPlayer: A demo media project for the AndroidTV.

+AndroidWearDigitalWatchFace: Example of using a digital watch face on an Android Wear device using the official API

 Animations: Example of using the new animation features in Android L. Goes over ripples, animated UI widgets, circular reveal, activity transitions and shared element activity transitions.